wwt/git-foundations/sections/section_2.md

 ![github-new-ssh-key](../images/github-new-ssh-key.png)

-SSH authentication setup is complete, and we are ready to create a new GitHub repository.
+SSH authentication setup is complete and we are ready to create a new GitHub repository.
 Click the link below to continue:

 [Next Section > Create a GitHub Repository](section_3.md "Create a GitHub Repository")